Wagnetto/Wagnetto/README.md

 # Hi!
 I'm Wagner!

+Front-end Developer focused on React, with 2+ years of experience in building and maintaining web applications.
+Skilled in enhancing user interfaces and optimizing development experience, by creating Design System based reusable components to monorepos, and integrating Web views into native apps through middleware environments using Next.js.
+I'm enthusiastic about quality code delivery, focused on tested code, and monitoring frameworks that ensure scalable solutions.
+Currently expanding skills in Node.js for a Full stack development approach.

 ![](./profile-3d-contrib/profile-night-rainbow.svg)

+<div align="center" >
-I'm a Software Engineer with solid experience on Frontend, graduating on Computer Science.
+    I'm on a Bachelor's degree in Computer Science.
 This is my lab for the following stacks:

-<div align="center" >
   <a href="https://skillicons.dev"   >
     <img src="https://skillicons.dev/icons?i=react,next,typescript,javascript,jest,git,styledcomponents,tailwind,sass,css,html,vscode,nodejs,nest,docker,figma,github,linux,postman,vercel,vite" />
   </a>